Heading:

 !
 Change Directory-Parameters (of directory) directory-name

 !
-Show Directory-Parameters (of directory)
+Show Directory-Parameters (of directory) directory-name

 These commands work as described in the ‘How to Use’ document with the addition that while you are enabled, you may access any directory, not just your own.
 Also, while you are enabled, Change Directory-Parameters has all the sub-commands described above under Create.